SunnySuite/Sunny.jl/docs/src/structure-factor.md

 ```

 and describes dynamical correlations of magnetic moments.
 It will differ
-nontrivially from the dynamical spin-spin correlations when $g$ is sublattice
+nontrivially from the spin-spin correlations if the $g_j$-tensor varies with
-dependent.
+sublattice $j$.

 ## Calculating the structure factor in Sunny